 Doug Pappas Award

-The award for the best oral research presentation was first presented at the 1990 SABR convention in Cleveland as the John W. Cox Award, in honor of the late John W. Cox of Carrollton, Texas.
-In 1992, the USA Today Sports Weekly Award (aka The Baseball Weekly Award) was established as a continuation of the Cox Award.
+The award for the best oral research presentation was first presented at the 1990 SABR convention in Cleveland as the John W. Cox Award, in honor of the late SABR member from Carrollton, Texas.
+In 1992, the USA Today Sports Weekly Award was established as a continuation of the Cox Award.

 In 2002, a companion award for the best poster presentation was established.
-In 2004, it was renamed the USA Today Sports Weekly Award.
-Click here to see the winners for the best poster presentation.
+From 2004 to 2016, it was known as the USA Today Sports Weekly Award.
+Click here to learn more about the winners for the SABR Convention Poster Presentation Award.

 - Chuck Hildebrandt, "'Little League Home Runs' in MLB History"